By Dave Leligdon, Jeremy Klingel and Dean Siegrist

 The Renewable Energy Policy Network for the 21st Century, in its yearly look at the market, recently revealed that renewables globally are outgaining fossil fuel and nuclear capacity combined, representing one-third of the world’s installed capacity.

-Looking ahead, the Energy Information Administration (EIA) expects generation of renewable energy to spike to nearly half of global electricity generation in the next three decades, with solar’s share growing fastest among renewables.
-Forbes recently reported that in the coming 30 years, $10 trillion to more than $15 trillion will be funneled into solar and wind energy, depending on the percentage of incremental power that these renewables supply.
-Energy storage — key to fully harnessing intermittent power generation — is predicted to become a $20 billion annual market.
+Looking ahead, the Energy Information Administration (EIA) expects generation of renewable energy to spike to nearly half of global electricity generation in the next three decades, with solar energy’s share growing fastest among renewables.
+Forbes recently reported that in the coming 30 years, between $10 and $15 trillion will be funneled into solar and wind energy, depending on the percentage of incremental power that these renewables supply.
+Energy storage technologies — the key to fully harnessing intermittent power generation — is predicted to become a $20 billion annual market.

-The reasons for the renewables surge are legion: policies increasingly favoring renewables, regional load growth and declining costs of technology ranging from the photovoltaic panels to the highcapacity batteries that store that energy.
+The reasons for the renewables surge are legion: policies increasingly favoring renewables, regional load growth and declining costs of clean energy technology ranging from photovoltaic panels to the high-capacity batteries that store that energy.

-That raises the question: In this dynamic moment in the history of power supply, are the keepers of the grid — that complex web that zips power from electricity generators through substations and on to homes and businesses — responding?
-Put another way: As solar, wind and distributed generation steadily encroach on traditional power generation, are utilities committing to upgrade a dated system to accommodate renewables and two-way energy flows that come with them?
+This raises the question: In this dynamic moment in the history of power supply, are the keepers of the grid — that complex web that zips power from electricity generators through substations and on to homes and businesses — responding?
+Are they part of the future of renewable energy?
+Put another way: As solar, wind and distributed generation steadily encroach on traditional power generation, are utilities committing to upgrade a dated system to accommodate renewables, clean energy technology and the two-way energy flows that come with them?

 Electric Industry Recognizes Threat, Potential of Renewables

-Without question, there’s an understanding in the industry of the growing sway of renewables.
-When asked recently for their biggest concern for tomorrow’s grid development, electric industry respondents to the Black & Veatch survey overwhelmingly — 70 percent of roughly 700 saw this question — cited a generation mix with fewer traditional baseload units and more utility-scale renewable sources.
+Without question, there’s an understanding in the industry of the growing sway of renewables as well as the future of renewable energy.
+When asked recently for their biggest concern for tomorrow’s grid development, about 70 percent of electric industry respondents to the Black & Veatch survey cited a generation mix with fewer traditional baseload units and more utility-scale renewable sources.
 By a lesser margin, respondents also pointed to regulatory lags in addressing needed system changes and the lack of qualified workers to architect and run the more complex system.

 Separately, three-quarters of respondents see adoption of alternative behind-the-meter energy options as a threat to the utility business model, either if regulatory models preclude market flexibility or if utilities fail to implement their own alternative energy solutions.
 Utility business models must be allowed to evolve.